brian-mcnamara/plugin_uploader/README.md

 # IntelliJ plugin uploader

-A gradle plugin to take care of uploading an IntelliJ plugin and updating updatePlugins.xml hosted on a private repository, including S3-compatible stores.
+A gradle plugin to automate uploading an IntelliJ plugin and updating updatePlugins.xml hosted on a private repository, including S3-compatible stores.

 ## Usage